Travel

 • An exchange student advisor will review their DS-2019 request and email them an updated DS-2019 within five business days.

 • The Division of International Education no longer issues paper DS-2019.
-All students will receive a DS-2019 at their SF State email account.
+All students will receive a DS-2019 at their SFSU email account.
 The DS-2019 will be in PDF format with a certified digital signature from a school official.

 • Students must PRINT the IDS-2019, SIGN it in blue ink, and PRESENT the paper DS-2019 at the U.S. port of entry.